 To strengthen families through participation in lifelong recreational activities.

-To complement and enhance the impact of existing safety, shooting, and hunter education programs using experiential educational methods and progressive development of skills and abilities.
+To complement and enhance the impact of existing safety, shooting, and hunter education programs, using experiential educational methods and progressive development of skills and abilities.

-The Iowa 4-H SESS Program uses experiential learning and youth-adult partnerships.
+The Iowa 4-H SESS Program uses experiential learning and youth–adult partnerships.
 Based on the above objectives, SESS falls under the Iowa 4-H Program Priorities of STEM and Healthy Living.
 Positive Youth Development (PYD) occurs at all levels of the Shooting Sports program, with the primary focus on safety and education before competition.
-This does not diminish the importance of competition, which is a core principle of SESS.
+This does not diminish the importance of competition which is a core principle of SESS.

 The Iowa 4-H program’s priority areas align with Iowa State University, Iowa State University Extension and Outreach, and 4-H National Headquarters.
 Iowa considers 4-H Clubs and Learning Communities as its deepest and most sustainable level of intervention.

-Positive Youth Development elements of Shooting Sports
+Positive Youth Development Elements of Shooting Sports

-Shooting Sports should be conducted as a group project with appropriate supervision rather than as an individual 4-H member independent project.
+Shooting Sports should be conducted as a group project with appropriate supervision, rather than as an individual 4-H member independent project.

 SESS uses a prevention education model.

-SESS emphasizes youth-adult partnerships and peer leadership
+SESS emphasizes youth–adult partnerships and peer leadership.

-SESS teaches safe shooting and wildlife management
+SESS teaches safe shooting and wildlife management.

 SESS has the potential to reach new youth and volunteers to 4-H.